Open-Transactions/protocol-docs/content/doctypes/item.md

 * Attribute `transactionNum`.
 Integer.
 Number of current transaction.
 * Attribute `notaryID`.
 Identifier.
 * Attribute `nymID`.
 Identifier.
 NymID of the user who created this item.
-On items from client it is client user ID, on items from server it is server user id.
+On items from client it is the client user ID, on items from server it is the server user id.
 * Attribute `fromAccountID`.
 Identifier.
 Source account ID
 * Attribute `toAccountID`.
 Identifier.
 Destination account ID.
 * Attribute `inReferenceTo`.
 Integer.
 Reference to transaction which does not